ckeditor/ckeditor4/tests/plugins/widget/integration/wysiwygarea/manual/preventofremovingdiv.md

 @bender-ckeditor-plugins: image2, wysiwygarea, undo, sourcearea

 ----
-1. Put caret in the text on the right and type some character.
+1. Put caret in the text on the right and type some text.
-1. Use `Ctrl + Z` or `Cmd + Z` shortcut to make undo.
+1. Use `Ctrl + Z` or `Cmd + Z` shortcut to make undo few times.

 **Expected:** Text returns to previous form.
 Below editor will be written `div` on green background.